Kate hears praise for prison nursery from former inmates

 The princess smiled, waved and said hello to other inmates who were also straining to get a glimpse of the royal guest.

-She sat down with two former inmates only identified by their first names – Sam, who left the prison six weeks ago with her toddler son after serving a 14-month sentence for an undisclosed offence and Donna, who was 30 weeks pregnant when she began an 11-month sentence and gave birth to a daughter in prison.
+She sat down with two former inmates, one woman who left the prison six weeks ago with her toddler son after serving a 14-month sentence for an undisclosed offence and another woman, who was 30 weeks pregnant when she began an 11-month sentence and gave birth to a daughter in prison.

 The future queen replied: “It shouldn’t have to take something like this to get access to something like this…”